The Top 10 Tips for Nurses to Maintain Work/Life Balance

 Many nursing staff have reported that aside from the work environment, staffing problems can also influence their burnout, which leads to the feeling of depletion of one’s physical and emotional resources.
 While nursing is a stressful profession, nursing work life balance can still be achieved.
 Below are 10 tips for these unsung heroes in the healthcare setting to achieve work life balance.

-Tip #2: Define your purpose in life
+Tip #2: Define your purpose

 Tip #3: Live a healthier life

-Tip #4: Simplify your life
+Tip #4: Simplify your focus

-Tip #6: Deal with conflicts immediately
+Tip #6: Address conflicts with care

-Tip #8: Take in-between restorative breaks
+Tip #8: Embrace in-between breaks

 Tip #10: Get enough rest